-These days I’m a little anal when it comes to what I put into my and my kids’ bodies, and we try to stay away from insanely processed foods as much as possible.
-Of course, that’s not always possible (Goldfish are life when you’re 3 years old!!) but I do always bake from scratch.
+These days I'm very conscientious when it comes to what I put into my and my kids' bodies, and we try to stay away from overly processed foods as much as possible.
+Of course, that's not always possible (Goldfish are life when you're 3 years old!) but I do always bake from scratch.

-Don’t tell me you don’t know how to make pastry from scratch.
-My Valentine’s Pop Tarts are so very easy to make!
+Don't worry if you've never made pastry from scratch.
+This dough is so easy to make.
 I promise you can do it!

 This crust tastes like like you've spent hours laminating it (rolling and re-rolling with butter to create flaky layers) when in fact you just whizzed it all together in a blender!

 It really tastes legit.
 It's up there with any bona fide puff pastry but without all the hassle, rolling out and excessive chill time.
 I've been working on it for quite some time - trying different fat to flour ratios and so on and I've finally got it down.

 Each of these delicious homemade pop tarts is filled with raspberry jam and then once baked, covered in a simple icing and rainbow sprinkles.

 You can of course switch out the filling for anything you like - raspberry jam, cherry jam, Nutella....they would all be delish!
 Strawberry is just always my personal go-to.
 And a good quality one - without corn syrup.
 The Hero and Bonne Maman brands are my favorite.